-- 1. Sexual violence is a physical act of aggression or force or the threat thereof which involves the touching of another's intimate parts, or forcing a person to touch any person's intimate parts.
-Intimate parts, as defined in Minn.
-Stat.
-609.341, includes the primary genital area, groin, inner thigh, buttocks or breast, as well as the clothing covering these areas. - 2.
+- 1. Sexual violence is a physical act of aggression or force or the threat thereof that involves the touching of another's intimate parts or forcing a person to touch any person's intimate parts.
+Intimate parts, as defined in Minnesota Statutes, section 609.341, includes the primary genital area, groin, inner thigh, buttocks or breast, as well as the clothing covering these areas. - 2.
 Sexual violence may include, but is not limited to: